1. Main facts and figures

 What the data measures

-The data shows the percentage of people aged 16 or over who are self-employed, by ethnicity.
+The data shows the percentage of working people aged 16 or over in the UK who are self-employed, by ethnicity.

 A person is self-employed if they run their business for themselves, either as a sole trader or director of their own company.

 Percentages have been rounded to the nearest whole number, so some totals may not add up to 100%.

 Data based on fewer than 3 responses are not shown.
 This is to protect people’s confidentiality, and because the numbers involved are too small to make reliable generalisations.

 The ethnic groups used in the data

 The data uses the ethnic categories from the 2011 Census.

 Data is aggregated for the Black, Mixed and Other ethnic groups, which means estimates are shown for these groups as a whole.

 Data is shown separately for White British people and all other White people (‘White Other’ ethnic group).
 Separate figures are also shown for 3 different Asian ethnic groups (Indian, Pakistani and Bangladeshi combined, and Asian Other which includes the Chinese ethnic group.